WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 - This course will not go into queues any deeper than this mention.
 I would encourage you to do some more research to broaden your knowledge on queue operation.

 <div class="fragment">
-Question time: What are some examples you might be aware of were we might use a Queue?
+Question time: What are some examples you might be aware of where we might use a Queue?
 </div>

 ## Stacks

-- Stackes and queues are simiualar in many ways with the following exceptions:
+- Stacks and queues are similar in many ways with the following exceptions:

-	- As we discussed queues are a <mark>FIFO</mark> data structure, while stackes are <mark>LIFO</mark> data structure.
+	- As we discussed, queues are a <mark>FIFO</mark> data structure, while stackes are <mark>LIFO</mark> data structure.

-	- Stackes are accessed and manipulated by <mark>popping and pushing</mark> while queues use <mark>Enqueue() and Dequeue().
+	- Stacks are accessed and manipulated by <mark>popping and pushing</mark> while queues use <mark>Enqueue() and Dequeue().

 - There are many uses for stacks in programming, and I would challenge you to do some further research.